HrsSid/CodeX2/README.md

 5. Customizable GUI: CodeX2 allows users to customize the editor's GUI with user-created extensions, enabling developers to create a personalized coding environment.

 In summary, CodeX2 is an excellent code editor with a range of features that make it a great choice for developers of all skill levels.
 Its simple interface, code snippets, syntax highlighting (in BETA), basic keyboard shortcuts, and customizable GUI all contribute to a seamless coding experience.
 If you're looking for a lightweight, user-friendly code editor, CodeX2 is definitely worth considering.

+# What if the code editor is not for me?
+The CodeX2 code editor is open-source, allowing developers to contribute to the project and improve the code editor's functionality.
+The repository provides detailed documentation and instructions on how to get started with CodeX2.
+Users can also report any issues they encounter while using CodeX2 or suggest new features to improve the editor.
+So if you do not like the current look of the editor consider leaving a suggestion that helps me bring the code editor towards your view.